 The price paid for the fairer duty laws was rigorous enforcement of them, and one of the main control mechanisms was the spirit safe.
 This prevented anyone tapping off (and so avoiding paying duty on) the spirit at is most vulnerable point: as it emerged from the still and before anyone had measured how much of it there was.
 (Continues below image...)

 This explains why spirit safes carry large and obvious padlocks, and why all the manipulation and measurement takes place behind its glass panels, using controls on the front of the spirit safe.
 Until 1983 the only keys to the padlocks were held by the local officer from the Customs and Excise, who also measured how much spirit was produced.
-Since then the keys have been held by the distillery manager, and Customs and Excise ensure compliance by analysing returns from a range distilleries.
+Since then the keys have been held by the distillery manager, and Customs and Excise ensure compliance by analysing and comparing returns across a range of distilleries.

 The first liquid to emerge from the spirit condenser as the spirit still is heated is the undesirable foreshots, and these are directed from the spirit safe to the low wines and feints receiver for re-distillation.
 But gradually the alcohol content reduces and what emerges is the spirit that will end up as Scotch Whisky.
 The distiller has to judge the right moment to redirect the flow of product to the spirit receiver instead of the low wines receiver.
 This is when the alcohol content, measured by a hydrometer in the spirit safe, falls to 75%: or when the emerging spirit no longer turns water cloudy, another test conducted remotely inside the spirit safe.